Arlind-dev/dotfiles/README.md

 #### Usage

-You can control which features to enable or disable by modifying the `MyNixOS` settings in your `configuration.nix`.
+You can control which features to enable or disable by modifying the `MyNixOS` settings in your `nixos-config.nix` located in `~/.dotfiles/nix/NixOS/`.
 For example:

 ```nix
    MyNixOS.virtualization = {